Table of Contents

 In the Internet and Web3 communities, pseudonymity is used in varying degrees, and is frequently seen on Twitter, Discord, and other platforms.
 While Elon Musk tweets under his real name, thousands of others tweet under a pseudonym.
 Then you have companies like Yuga Labs (the producers of the Bored Ape Yacht Club) that work entirely under pseudonyms (the founders are Garga, Gordon Goner, Sass, and Emperor Tomato Ketchup).
 And this is just the beginning.

 Identity in the Metaverse

-People who are overly concerned with the impression they make or who feel a core aspect of themselves, such as gender or sexuality, is not being expressed can struggle acutely with their identity.
-A powerful catalyst for change can be reflecting on the discrepancy between who we are and who we want to be.
+People who are overly concerned with the impression they make can struggle acutely with their identity.
+Similarly, those who feel a core aspect of themselves, such as gender or sexuality, is not being expressed may also face identity challenges.
+Reflecting on the gap between our current and desired selves can be a powerful change catalyst.

 The metaverse, however, takes the ability to modify your identity to new heights.
 This world allows you to customize more than your clothing and accessories—you can choose to not be human at all!
 In the metaverse, you will find people representing themselves as horses, unicorns, gnomes, aliens, apes, and so much more.
 There’s something great about the metaverse: you control everything.